Strycova advances to quarterfinals at Pan Pacific Open | FOX Sports

 The victory was Strycova’s first over a top-10 player in seven attempts this year.

+Defending champion Caroline Wozniacki, Caroline Garcia and Dominika Cibulkova also reached the quarterfinals.

-Ninth-seeded Caroline Garcia also advanced, beating Kurumi Nara 6-1, 6-3.
-She will next face top-seeded Garbine Muguruza.
+Wozniacki rallied to beat Shelby Rogers 4-6, 6-1, 6-4, while the fifth-seeded Cibulkova defeated Katerina Siniakova 6-2, 6-2.
+Garcia beat Kurumi Nara 6-1, 6-3 and will next face top-seeded Garbine Muguruza.

 FOX Sports Go